MicrosoftDocs/visualstudio-docs/docs/ide/deploy-copilot-using-layouts.md

 - For most organizations, users will either install Visual Studio on their own by download the installer, or through an administrator command that runs the installer.
 - For these customers, you can run a command from the Powershell Admin Window, example below:

-For version 17.8 of Visual Studio, be in the c:\Program Files (x86)\Microsoft Visual Studio\Installer> directory:
+For Visual Studio version 17.8 installer in the c:\Program Files (x86)\Microsoft Visual Studio\Installer> directory:

 `$installDir = .\vswhere.exe -products * -version 17.8 -requires Microsoft.VisualStudio.Component.CoreEditor -property installationPath
 foreach ($i in $installDir) {